coolcarly/coolcarly.github.io/blog/2024/June/sourdough-starter.md

 | ![](./img/temp.jpeg)|
 |:---:|
 |*Figure 1.
 Temperature fluctuation over 7 days in the kitchen*|

+## Notes for this post/future directions
+- I am updating this for the first month of life.
+Afterwards, I would hope that it is healthy enough to keep in the fridge and maintain once a week.
+- I plan to move the starter to a different type of flour - because rye flour is so expensive.
+This will be covered in a different post.
+- I will prepare a video to show the appearances of my starter overtime.
+I also will include photos.

 <!-- Things to note:
 Your starter is healthy and vigorous — in other words, good for baking — when it doubles in size within 6 to 8 hours.
 A helpful blog post: [here](https://www.kingarthurbaking.com/blog/2020/06/10/10-tips-for-new-sourdough-bakers#I-read) -->